alifsuryadi/Review_Product_Tokopedia_BE/README.md

 [![Deploy to GCE](https://github.com/Ulas-Scan/UlaScan_BE/actions/workflows/deploy.yml/badge.svg?branch=main)](https://github.com/Ulas-Scan/UlaScan_BE/actions/workflows/deploy.yml)

-# Backend for Ulascan: Bangkit 2024 Capstone Project
+# Backend for Review Product Tokopedia BE

-Welcome to the backend repository for the Ulascan: Bangkit 2024 Batch 6 capstone project!
-This backend serves the mobile app for our project.
+Welcome to the backend repository for the Review Product Tokopedia BE!
+This backend serves the streamlit app for my project.
 It is a backend service built using Gin, Golang, and GORM.

 ## API Documentation